Is this diet safe?

 Do I have to give up carbs?

 No!
+I mean, processed crappy carbs, yes, but not the good stuff.
 We will work together to figure out your own personal carbohydrate tolerance.
-Lots of people can get into and maintain ketosis with as much as 75-100 grams of carbs per day!
+Lots of people can get into and maintain ketosis with as much as 50-75 grams of carbs per day!
 Others have to keep it under 50, or even as low as 20.
 We won't know till we try.
 The healthiest carbs are always available to you though - green leafy vegetables, cruciferous vegetables, and some berries.
 I'll teach you how to make them taste amazing!
 And, I promise if you stick it out, you'll stop craving the breads and other carb-age you're used to eating.
 You won't even miss it!
 Plus you'll get to try new low carb sweets and snacks that'll have you forgetting all about the old junk.
-Even better, over time you'll be able to tolerate more, so an occasional piece of cake is not out of the question!
+Even better, over time you'll be able to tolerate more, so an occasional higher carb treat is not out of the question!

 Can I have my wine?